nblumhardt/serilog-wiki/Configuration-Basics.md

 Log event sinks generally record log events to some external representation, typically the console, a file or data store.

-Sinks are configured using the `WriteTo` configuration object:
+Sinks are configured using the `WriteTo` configuration object.

 ```
 Log.Logger = new LoggerConfiguration()